a-b-street/abstreet/book/src/trafficsim/live_edits.md

 ## TODO: Recalculating paths

 Many of the edits will influence routes.
-For trips that haven't started yet, as long as `pathfinding_upfront` is disabled (currently the default), there's nothing to do.
+For trips that haven't started yet, there's nothing to do immediately.
+Paths are calculated right before the trip starts, so slight changes to the start/end of the path due to map edits (like where somebody starts biking, for example) are captured naturally.

 For currently active trips, in some cases, rerouting would be ideal but not necessary (like if speed limits changed).
 In other cases -- like changing access restrictions, modifying lane types, closing intersections -- the route must be recomputed.
 As a simple first attempt, we could just cancel all active trips whose path crosses an edited road or intersection.
 Later, we can figure out rerouting.

 And actually, the only other case to handle is `ChangeRouteSchedule`, which should just be rescheduling the `StartBus` commands.